 How to get to the Kelvedon Hatch Secret Nuclear Bunker:

-The Kelvedon Hatch Secret Nuclear Bunker is located in Essex, 5 miles north of Brentwood, which is easy to get to.
-I took the Elizabeth Line from Tottenham Court Road to Brentwood.
+Location: The Kelvedon Hatch Secret Nuclear Bunker is located in Essex, five miles north of Brentwood, which you can get to by taking the Elizabeth Line from central London.

 The bus stop is across the road from the station, where you catch the bus #21 to Chipping Ongar, getting off at the “Nuclear Bunker” stop.